sodazone/xcm-testing-tools/README.md

 # XCM Testing Tools

 This repository contains a set of useful tools designed for setting up a zombienet and testing XCM asset transfers.
-These tools utilize the [asset-transfer-api](https://github.com/paritytech/asset-transfer-api) under the hood to facilitate asset transfer calls.

 ## Installation